Elite-AI-August/data-extraction-from-excel/README.md

-# data-extraction-from-excel
+# Data extraction from excel file
-Python script to extract data from excel file, transform it and save as csv
+The goal of this script is to extract data from multiple sheets in the source excel file, make transformations in data and load the files into the csv with a predefined structure.